 1. Asthma

 Asthma is a chronic inflammatory disease of the airways.
 It causes difficulty breathing that can be triggered by specific allergens, like fur or dust.
-It is one of the most common causes of wheezing and can occur with other symptoms, like shortness of breath, fatigue and chest tightness.
+It is one of the most common causes of wheezing and can occur with other symptoms, like shortness of breath, fatigue, and chest tightness.

 2. COPD

-Chronic obstructive pulmonary disease, or COPD, is a disease that encompasses chronic bronchitis and/or emphysema, both which are frequent causes of wheezing.
+Chronic obstructive pulmonary disease, or COPD, is a disease that encompasses chronic bronchitis and/or emphysema, both of which are frequent causes of wheezing.

 This disease is associated with other symptoms like shortness of breath, coughing and difficulty breathing.